cp-gini/gini-smart-contracts/README.md

     ```typescript
     const giniPrice = addDec(0.5); // equal to 0.5 stable coin
-    const saleStart = (await time.latest()) + 1000; // Means that the sale will start after 1000 seconds of running the script
+    const saleStart = 1000; // The timestamp of the sale start
-    const saleEnd = saleStart + time.duration.years(1); // Means that the sale will end after 1 year
+    const saleEnd = 2000; // The timestamp of the sale end
     const purchaseToken = ""; // The address of the stable coin
     const totalSupply = addDec(30_000); // Total supply for the sale